bagdatsarikas/GLOBOX-A-B-TEST/README.md

-# GLOBOX A/B Test — Food & Drink Banner

-## Project Purpose
-GloBox, known for boutique fashion and decor, expanded into **Food & Drink**.
-We wanted to understand if adding a **mobile banner** could boost engagement and conversions for this new category.

-# GLOBOX A/B Test — Food & Drink Banner

-# GLOBOX A/B Test — Food & Drink Banner
+# 🚀 GLOBOX A/B Test — Food & Drink Banner 🚀

 ## Project Purpose
 GloBox, known for boutique fashion and decor, expanded into **Food & Drink**.